mariusavram123/cisco-notes/ENCOR/CCNP-encor-l2-l3-forwarding.md

 - The next step is to send the packet at layer 2 to be processed

+    - TODO: WHY is the Layer2 encapsulation taking place at Layer 3, shouldn't be the layer 2 who adds the MAC addresses to the packets?

 - The next router receive the packet based on the destination MAC address, analyzes the destination IP address

 - Locates the network entry in it's routing table, identifies the exit interface